Table of contents of the article:

 Business support and feasibility

-Business profitability is strong with both options!
-Here at Managed Server, we look at several factors to determine if a deployment is “business ready”.
-The elements that the distribution must provide are:
+Business profitability is guaranteed with both options!
+Here at Managed Server, we evaluate several factors to determine whether a deployment is “enterprise ready.”
+The essential elements that the distribution must offer include:

-• A rich number of packets, including a widely distributed mirror network
+- A large number of packets, including a widely distributed mirror network

-By checking the last box on this Enterprise Linux checklist, professional services may be available from the parent companies, but third-party support and professional services are available.
-For example, Managed Server provides professional support and services for AlmaLinux, Rocky Linux, and many other Enterprise Linux distributions.
+To complete this Enterprise Linux checklist, professional services may be available from both founding companies and third parties.
+For example, Managed Server offers professional support and services for AlmaLinux, Rocky Linux, and many other Enterprise Linux distributions.

 Other notable differences